 Digging deep to discover the root cause of a non-conformity is not about blaming other people, individuals or specific departments.
-The main point you should take from this is to learn about your organisation’s weaknesses and use procedures to mitigate or remove them completely.
+The main point you should take from this is to learn about your organisation’s weaknesses and use procedures to reduce or remove them completely.

 More importantly, it’s also a vital part of compliance with the ISO 9001 Standard.
 Clause 10.2 of the Standard refers to non-conformity and corrective action and requires your company to evaluate the need for actions to be taken to prevent non-conformities from reoccurring.